Two roads diverged in a wood, and I—

 So my young friend wrote to me and asked, “Does disagreeing on this issue mean I’m not a Christian?”

-The word “Christian” is perhaps the most loaded word in existence now…with the possible exception of “intolerance” or “hate speech”—both of which are used often to describe Christians.
+The word “Christian” is perhaps the most loaded in existence now…with the possible exception of “intolerance” or “hate speech”—both of which are used often to describe Christians.
 It means so many things to so many people that it almost means nothing anymore.
-People who believe things completely foreign to the Bible and Jesus’ teachings regularly refer to themselves as “Christians”.
+People who believe things completely foreign to the Bible and Jesus’ teachings regularly refer to themselves as “Christians.”

 Many of us now say we’re spiritual because to say we’re Christian might somehow be seen as an offense against someone who doesn’t believe in Jesus.
 And this is important because, in this culture, it is offensive to say you disagree with anyone.
-To be seen as “tolerant” I must pretend whatever you believe is just as valid as what I believe, even if I think it’s nonsense…
+To be seen as tolerant, I must pretend whatever you believe is just as valid as what I believe, even if I think it’s nonsense…

-…which means we all believe in EVERYTHING now.
+…which means we all believe in everything now.

 …which means we really believe in nothing.

 Ultimately, there’s much more to being a Christian than just believing things about God or Jesus.
 The book of James warns that demons believe in God as well.
-So a mere intellectual ascent to the teachings or historicity of Jesus is inadequate at best, dangerous at its worst.
+So a mere intellectual assent to the teachings or historicity of Jesus is inadequate at best, dangerous at its worst.

 No, real Christianity at its heart comes down to a few very strategic choices.
 As in Frost’s poem, there are really only two paths to choose from in life: your own and God’s.
-The choices are simple, yet utterly profound in the depth and breadth of their repercussions.
+The choices are simple yet utterly profound in the depth and breadth of their repercussions.

 I choose to believe the Bible.
 I may not actually like everything it says, and I certainly don’t understand all of it.
-But I choose to believe it is God’s Word for me, and that he’s communicating directly through it.
+But I choose to believe it is God’s Word for me and that he’s communicating directly through it.

 I don’t like it when the Bible says there’s a place like hell.
 But I know Jesus warned people about hell more than he ever talked about heaven, so I have to believe it…though it may trouble me.